 Fixed Income Analysis shows your bond holdings by sector.

-There are many other metrics in Fidelity GPS.
-You can click on the different menu items for more analysis or you can click on Reports on the right to generate a 30-page PDF report that includes all the analysis.
+There are many other metrics in Analysis.
+You can click on the different menu items for more analysis, or you can click on Reports on the right to generate a 30-page PDF report that includes all the analysis.

 Review the report at your leisure and share it with your spouse.

 It’s great to have a global view of all your accounts.
 If your accounts can be linked, having them automatically updated in Full View saves time.
-Fidelity GPS provides a more in-depth analysis of your entire portfolio, including both Fidelity accounts and non-Fidelity accounts you have in Full View.
+Analysis provides a more in-depth look at your entire portfolio, including both Fidelity accounts and non-Fidelity accounts you have in Full View.

 Having all accounts in Full View also feeds into Fidelity’s retirement planning tool.
 Please read more details about this planning tool in Fidelity Retirement Planning Tool: High-Level Model, Not Tactical.